 The ashwagandha plant is a small shrub with yellow flowers that’s native to India and Southeast Asia.
-Extracts or powder from the plant’s root or leaves are used to treat a variety of conditions, including anxiety and fertility issues (
+People use extracts or powder from the plant’s root or leaves

-What’s more, the participants who took the ashwagandha supplements experienced significant improvements in sleep quality compared with the placebo group (
+Those who took the ashwagandha supplements also saw improvements in sleep quality compared with the placebo group.

 Thus, early research suggests ashwagandha may be a helpful supplement for stress and anxiety.

 Ashwagandha may be effective for reducing stress and anxiety symptoms.
 However, more research is needed to form a consensus on appropriate forms and dosing to address stress and stress-related disorders.

 Research has shown that ashwagandha may have beneficial effects on athletic performance and may be a worthwhile supplement for athletes.

 VO2 max is the maximum amount of oxygen a person can use during intense activity.
 It’s a measurement of heart and lung fitness.

 Additionally, ashwagandha may help increase muscle strength.